Muscular Injuries

 Achilles Tendinitis: Causes, Symptoms, and First Aid Awareness

-Achilles Tendinitis: Symptoms, Causes, and First Aid Awareness Achilles tendinitis is a common overuse injury affecting the Achilles tendon, the largest tendon in the body.
+Achilles tendinitis is a common overuse injury affecting the Achilles tendon, the largest tendon in the body.
 It connects the calf muscles (gastrocnemius and soleus) to the heel bone and is essential for walking, running, and jumping.
-In Canada, Achilles tendinitis is frequently seen in runners, […]
+In Canada, Achilles tendinitis is frequently seen in runners, recreational athletes, and workers who spend long hours on […]

 Achilles Tendinitis: Causes, Symptoms, and First Aid Awareness Read More »